 - The parents have agreed to joint custody, or

-- A parent has tried to establish a meaningful relationship with the child -- even the other parent has frustrated those efforts.
+- Each parent has tried to establish a meaningful relationship with the child -- even if the other parent has frustrated those efforts.3

 Parents in a custody dispute in Las Vegas must attend mediation.
 During mediation, the parents will try to agree on a custody arrangement.